Yyy11181/Collaboration-Framework-between-Large-and-Small-Models-in-the-Civil-Domain/README.md

 | **macbert** | 45.19 | 43.27 | 42.09 | 80.77 | 61.43 |
 | **Framework** | **59.76**| **52.53** |**52.89** | **82.04** | **67.47** |

 As demonstrated in Table 2, our proposed framework achieves state-of-the-art performance, surpassing both SM-based and LLM-based baselines across all metrics.
-The framework exhibits particularly strong improvements in macro-level evaluation, with a 9.15% increase in Macro-F1 compared to a 4.38% gain in Micro-F1, reflecting its enhanced capability in handling class-imbalanced scenarios.
+The framework exhibits particularly strong improvements in macro-level evaluation, with a 9.15% increase in Macro-F1 compared to a 4.38% gain in Micro-F1, reflecting its enhanced capability in handling few-shot cases.
 Overall, the framework delivers a consistent 6.77% average improvement in Mean F1 score, demonstrating its robust performance across different evaluation perspectives.

 Therefore, this experiment demonstrates that our proposed framework can be generalized to different legal fields, demonstrating its generalisability.